Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Sciences

-Abstract: An assessment conducted by mathematics and computer science teaching teams reveals that students struggle to construct logical arguments, adopt a method for solving problems, and justify their conclusions using a formal approach.
-The development of these skills relies primarily on the construction of mathematical proofs.
+Abstract: An assessment conducted by mathematics and computer science teaching teams reveals that students struggle to construct logical arguments, adopt a method for solving problems, and justify their proposals using a formal approach.
+The acquisition of these skills relies primarily on the construction of mathematical proofs.
 Our project proposes teaching tools for mathematics education based on reasoned debate.

 R.Oul: Oulipian Recreations